I am willing to supervise doctoral researchers working on any topic related to my research interests, including:

 - civil-military relations

 - the survival of autocratic regimes

-- the arms trade
+- the arms trade and military spending

 - police militarization and security